Alexandria's founded by Alexander

 The very first road the Romans built was the well-known Appian Way that connected Rome to Capua as early as 312 BC.
 Realizing the importance of moving troops quickly over all-weather roads through the Italic peninsula, the Via Appia was constructed that same year in order to link Rome to Brundisium, modern Brindisi.
 It was named after Appius Claudius, who was Consul of Rome at that time.

-The success of the Via Appia was such that the road immediately became the model for all those built afterwards not only in Italy but all over the Roman Empire, i.e. from Hadrian’s Wall on the modern Scottish border all the way to Northern Africa and the Near East.
+The success of the Via Appia was such that the road immediately became the model for all those built afterward not only in Italy but all over the Roman Empire, i.e. from Hadrian’s Wall on the modern Scottish border all the way to Northern Africa and the Near East.

 A team of Danish researchers took a very close look at the Roman network when it was at its greatest geographical extent in 117 AD and compared it with satellite images of modern Europe at night with astonishing results.
 As expected, the night view revealed that the most brightly illuminated spots corresponded to major cities, towns, and motorways.
 Overlaying the Roman network, it appeared, however, that modern road density went hand in hand with the Roman road density, meaning greater economic activity.
 This similarity is particularly striking for today’s capitals like London, Paris, and Rome, as well as for the densely populated Po Valley in Northern Italy.